 WHAT ARE YOU UP TO RIGHT NOW?

-WHAT HAVE YOU LEARNED FROM STARTING YOUR OWN BUSINESS?
+WERE/ARE THERE ANY OBSTACLES YOU FACED WHEN STARTING YOUR OWN BUSINESS?

 WHO IS YOUR GREATEST INSPIRATION?

 I get this question a lot and it’s always a difficult one to answer.
 I definitely feel grateful that it is a tricky one, though, because I think that is very telling of how many people I’ve been fortunate to be inspired by.

 But I would definitely say my Nana.
 She’s an entrepreneur, having owned a trophy shop for decades now, and seeing her energy for life and ability to meet even the hardest challenges with incredible gusto is so inspiring.
 And my mom has been monumental in the person that I am in all aspects, including as a leader.
 She’s the person who I can call at any time, with any problem and more than anything, she’ll tell me I can do anything in a way that I believe it.
 All of the women in my family are my heroes and I wouldn’t be the girl I am without them.